icratech/Hi-Zayka/README.md

   # Hi-Zayka 🧠✨

-Welcome to big-AGI 👋, the GPT application for professionals that need function, form, simplicity, and speed.
-Powered by the latest models from 12 vendors and open-source model servers, `big-AGI` offers best-in-class Voice and Chat with AI Personas, visualizations, coding, drawing, calling, and quite more -- all in a polished UX.
+Welcome to zarina-AGI 👋, the GPT application for professionals that need function, form, simplicity, and speed.
+Powered by the latest models from 12 vendors and open-source model servers, `zarina-AGI` offers best-in-class Voice and Chat with AI Personas, visualizations, coding, drawing, calling, and quite more -- all in a polished UX.

-Pros use big-AGI. 🚀 Developers love big-AGI. 🤖
+Pros use zarina-AGI. 🚀 Developers love zarina-AGI. 🤖

 [![Official Website](https://img.shields.io/badge/BIG--AGI.com-%23096bde?style=for-the-badge&logo=vercel&label=launch)](https://big-agi.com)